mikersee/png2pos/README.md

 ## Precompiled binary packages

-You can find precompiled binary packages for some common platforms in [Releases](https://github.com/petrkutalek/png2pos/releases) section.
+There are available prepared builds for some common platforms in [Releases](https://github.com/petrkutalek/png2pos/releases) section.

 Please, if you use GPG, verify also attached GPG signature: